Ankan982/Todo-List-Application-using-PHP-and-MySql/README.md

 All the data are stored in MySql database.
 # Insights :
  with this project you will learn all the basic operation that you neeed to know as a developers.
  # Key Notes:
+  the points I discussed here are:-
  # CURDS- Create, Update, Read, Delete.
- # PHP LANGUAGE
+ # PHP Language
- # MTSQL QUERIES AND FUNCTIONS
+ # MySQL QUERIES AND FUNCTIONS
- # MYSQL DATABSE SETUP
+ # MySQL DATABSE SETUP